Jala3400/Logo_to_ASCII/docs/how-it-works.md

 When all the borders have been identified, there is a second pass on the image that draws them.
 It draws a square with a specific thickness on each position.

-When dealing with transparent pixels we have to take some aspects into consideration:
+When dealing with transparent pixels we have to take some aspects into consideration that the transparent color is weird.

--
+- It usually shares hue with red, as it is the hue for black and white.
+- It is usually black but it can have an arbitrary brightness.

+To stop transparencies with interfering with hue or brightness, we multiply the difference by the alpha of the two pixels (the alpha should be between 0 and 1).
+This way the more transparent they are the less difference between them.

+1. **Treat transparent pixels** (always applied):

+The algorithm doesn't work with alpha values, it can only see brightness.

+Transparencies usually mean that a pixel is less visible, so a pixel is mixed with black (or white if the arguments say so) in proportion to its alpha.

 7. **Apply negative effect**: